shaikhmedia/task-manager/README.md

-# Task Manager app - Built with React hooks and Firebase
+# Task Manager app
+This is full stack app built with Reach hooks and Firebase